torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 allocated for in-use IRQs.
 The disadvantage is that the table must be as large as the largest possible hwirq number.

-The majority of drivers should use the linear map.
+The majority of drivers should use the Linear map.

 Tree
 ----